API Platform is the easiest way to create state-of-the-art web APIs using Laravel!

 }

-Let’s replace our author column by a relation to a new author table:
+Let’s replace our author column with a relation to a new author table:

 public function up(): void